MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-meeting.md

 ### Method 3

-`async shareInMeetingClickHandler(content: IShareInMeetingContent)` creates a callback handler for share in meeting button by selecting a button or menu.
+`async shareInMeetingClickHandler(content: IShareInMeetingContent)` creates a callback handler for share in meeting button, which can be executed by selecting a button or menu.s

 1. Add the `launcher.js` script on your webpage.